andyseubert/sunrise/readme.md

 FILES
 ----
  * <strong>checkip.sh</strong> run every 30 minutes from cron. email any changes to ip address to me.
- * <strong>get_sunrise.sh</strong> run daily at 1AM from cron. create crontab line to launch snapshots at the right time.
+ * <strong>get_sunrise.sh</strong> run daily at 1AM from cron. create at job to launch snapshots at the right time.
  * <strong>localip</strong> contains local ip address for comparison by checkip.sh
  * <strong>publicip</strong> contains public ip address for comparison by checkip.sh
  * <strong>rawcron.file</strong> contains original unmolested crontab entries.
 UPDATE THIS IF YOU CHANGE YOUR CRON OUTSIDE OF THIS STUFF